ramonrietdijk/livewire-tables/docs/usage/actions.md

 }),
 ```

+Actions can return anything but are not required to.
+This makes it very simple to redirect the user to another page or to download an [export](/usage/exports) of the records.

 When an action has been executed, it will automatically clear the selection and refresh the table.
 This can be prevented
 if you return `false` from your callback.